JGarza189/genome-utilities/Scripts/README.md

 `./generate.FastQC.sh <fastq_file1> <fastq_file2> ... <fastq_fileN>`
  <br><br>

-### plot.BLAST.R

-Reads a csv. file containing BLAST output (description table), extracts and analyzes the top 10 most frequent genera, and generates dot and bar plots saved in a new plot directory.

-#### Usage:

-To run this script with a .csv file, use the following command:

-`./plot.BLAST.R <csv_file>`
- <br><br>

 ### deduplicate.fasta.sh

 Processes a concatenated FASTA file by removing duplicate sequences and filters out those with ambiguous or missing nucleotides.